2023 Most Popular Health/Medical Admin Services Associate Degree Schools in Florida

 Health & Medical Administrative Services majors at MDC take out an average of $20,661 in student loans while working on their Associate Degree.

 Out of the 46 schools in Florida that were part of this year’s ranking, St Petersburg College landed the # 5 spot on the list.
-Located in the city of Clearwater, SPC is a public school with a fairly large student population.
+Located in the city of Clearwater, SPC is a public college with a fairly large student population.

 About 87% of the students majoring in health and medical administrative services at the school are women while 13% are male.